dogweather/yahboom-raspi-cooling-fan/README.md

 ### Starting a script automatically when booting

-This easiest way I've found so far is to add, e.g., this line to root's crontab with `sudo crontab -e`:
+This easiest way I've found so far is to add a line to root's crontab with `sudo crontab -e`:

 ```